-We have previously advocated for courts and competition authorities to follow a three-step test to evaluate complaints regarding an element of a governance system for a multi-sided platform.32 This test should be followed for software platforms, which are a type of multi-sided platforms.
-The test assumes that the complainant has established a relevant market, that the software platform has market power, and that the practice has the potential to harm competition.
+I have previously advocated for courts and competition authorities to follow a three-step test to evaluate complaints regarding an element of a governance system for a multi-sided platform.
+The same test should be followed for software platforms to balance the costs of errors from false positives, which can result in the sacrifice of significant positive network effects, and false negatives, which can allow the continuation of anticompetitive exclusion.

+The test assumes that the complainant has established a relevant market, that the software platform has market power, and that the practice has the potential to harm competition:

-- 1) In the first step the defendant has the opportunity to establish that the practice results from the application of a governance system for dealing with externalities.
+- 1. In the first step the defendant has the opportunity to establish that the practice results from the application of a governance system for dealing with externalities.
 If the platform cannot do so then the standard rule of reason analysis applies.
-Otherwise the decision-maker moves to the second step. - 2) In the second step the complainant has the burden of demonstrating that the practice in question is not reasonably related to the use of a governance system to restrict negative externalities or promote positive ones.
-The complainant could, for example, show that the rule was a pretext for excluding competition.
+Otherwise the decision-maker moves to the second step. - 2.
+In the second step the complainant has the burden of demonstrating that the practice in question is not reasonably related to the use of a governance system to restrict negative externalities or promote positive ones.
+The complainant could, for example, show that the rule is a pretext for excluding competition.
 If the complainant cannot do so then the matter is concluded in favor of the defendant.
-If the complainant satisfies their burden the analysis proceeds to the third step. - 3) In the third step the standard rule of reason analysis applies.
+If the complainant can make this demonstration, the analysis proceeds to the third step. - 3.
+In the third step the standard rule of reason analysis applies.
 In this step complainant has the burden of showing that the practice harmed competition through foreclosure.
-If the complainant meets that burden the platform defendant then has burden of showing that the practice produced efficiencies that outweigh any anticompetitive effects.
+If the complainant meets that burden the platform defendant then has the burden of showing that the practice provides efficiencies that outweigh any anticompetitive effects.

 In all steps the analysis is neutral to the type of software platform.
-The decisionmaker avoids results that, if applied generally, would discourage software platform creators from choosing a closed proprietary model, an open-source licensing model, or a hybrid model of those two.
+The decision-maker avoids results that, if applied generally, would discourage software platform creators from choosing a closed proprietary model, or open-source licensing model, or a hybrid model of those two.